sergzap55/sergzap55/README.md

 # 360
-Thisi is my 360 Image
+This is my 360 Image